The Caribbean: Immigrant Stories

 Do you want to learn more about immigrants from the Caribbean in the Washington, DC and Baltimore, MD Metro Areas?

-Click Here for Fact Sheet
+Click Here for Fact Sheet about Caribbean Immigrants in the DMV

 Click Here for Analysis

-Born in Cuba in 1952, Dr. Juan Weiss arrived in the United States in 1961 after fleeing the communist dictatorship in Cuba.
+Born in Cuba in 1952, JUAN WEISS arrived in the United States in 1961 after fleeing the communist dictatorship in Cuba.
 Growing up in a poor family and disadvantaged neighborhood in Miami, FL, he used education as a tool to negotiate a path out of abject poverty.
 Dr. Weiss graduated from medical school and became a licensed pediatrics board certified physician and later specialized in Infectious diseases.
 He accomplished this in spite of a life in poverty, numerous obstacles, and very limited resources.
 As an immigrant he contributed to society both as a physician and as a teacher.
 His last position was as a faculty member of the School of Health Sciences at ECPI University where he taught medical courses and at times also served as a pro bono physician at the Manassas free medical clinic.
 Dr. Weiss contributed a major scientific discovery on HIV/AIDS which was published in a prominent medical journal and is now listed in a chronological bibliography of the most important contributions to the world’s literature on medicine and related sciences of the past 4,000 years.
 Dr. Weiss became a U.S. citizen in 1975.